Nicholas Brendon

-Nicholas Brendon Schultz (born April 12, 1971), known professionally as Nicholas Brendon, is an American actor and writer.
-He is best known for playing Xander Harris in the television series Buffy the Vampire Slayer (1997–2003) and Kevin Lynch in Criminal Minds (2007–2014).
+Nicholas Brendon Schultz (April 12, 1971 – March 20, 2026) was an American actor, artist, and writer.
+He was best known for playing Xander Harris in the television series Buffy the Vampire Slayer (1997–2003) and Kevin Lynch in Criminal Minds (2007–2014).

-Brendon played Xander Harris for seven years and appeared in all but one of 144 episodes.
-For his role as Xander, Brendon was nominated for a Saturn Award in 1998 and 1999 for Best Genre TV Actor and in 2000 for Best Supporting Actor.
-He continues to regularly attend comic conventions and sci-fi conventions.
-He has been involved in development of Xander's character in follow-up comic books, and has been credited as a writer for several issues.

-Although Brendon has continued to work as an actor, with regular recurring parts in TV series and starring roles in limited release films such as Coherence and Big Gay Love, his struggles with substance misuse and depression have overshadowed his professional career.
-Brendon has attracted public attention for his multiple arrests and convictions on a variety of charges since 2010.
+Brendon continued to work steadily as an actor, with recurring roles on television and starring roles in independent films such as Coherence and Big Gay Love (both 2013).
+He also pursued visual art, exhibiting and selling his paintings and photography.
+Brendon struggled for many years with alcoholism and faced a series of legal issues, including multiple arrests and convictions for vandalism, theft, and domestic violence.
+He died in his sleep due to natural causes at age 54.

 Early life

-Nicholas Brendon was born Nicholas Brendon Schultz on April 12, 1971, in Los Angeles, three minutes after his identical twin brother, Kelly Donovan.
-He was born the second of four boys, with two younger brothers.
+Nicholas Brendon Schultz was born on April 12, 1971, in Los Angeles, California.
+He was an identical twin.
+His mother was a talent agent and his father a business consultant.

-As a child, he aspired to become a professional baseball player, but he "lost the passion for it" at 20.
-Instead, he decided to pursue acting to help manage his stutter, which had first become apparent at age seven or eight, and had made him so fearful of speaking or interacting with strangers that he did not begin dating until 21 or 22.
-Brendon comments, "Every day I still have to remind myself to slow down and concentrate.
-Constant repetition of tongue-twisters was like lifting weights for me, but patience and persistence have paid off."
-Brendon has done work for the Stuttering Foundation of America, which approached him around 2001, and made him its honorary chairperson for its National Stuttering Awareness Week in May 2001.
+As a child, Brendon hoped to become a professional baseball player, but he later said he "lost the passion for it" at age 20.
+He attended Chatsworth High School in the San Fernando Valley.

+He turned to acting as a way to manage a stutter that had first appeared when he was seven or eight.
+The condition made him reluctant to speak or interact with strangers, and he stated that he did not begin dating until his early 20s.
+Brendon described working through his stutter with daily tongue-twisters and deliberate pacing, noting that "patience and persistence have paid off."
+He later worked with the Stuttering Foundation of America, which approached him around 2001, and served as honorary chairperson for National Stuttering Awareness Week in May of that year.

-He gave up acting after two years because he "couldn't stand the politics in Hollywood".
-Brendon returned to school to study medicine, which didn't work out; he also tried his hand at a variety of odd jobs, including plumber's assistant, veterinary janitor, day care counselor, waiter, and production assistant for the television show Dave's World.
+Brendon left acting after two years, stating that he "couldn't stand the politics in Hollywood".
+He subsequently returned to school to study medicine, though he did not complete the program, and held a series of jobs, including plumber's assistant, veterinary janitor, day-care counselor, waiter, and production assistant on the television series Dave's World.